GoekeLab/sg-nex-data/README.md

 Transcriptome profiling is done using PCR-cDNA sequencing ("PCR-cDNA"), amplification-free cDNA sequencing ("direct cDNA"), direct sequencing of native RNA (“direct RNA”), and short read RNA-Seq.
 All samples are sequenced with at least 3 high quality replicates.
 For a subset of samples, we used sequin spike-in RNAs.

-## Sign up for data release notifications
+## Sign up for data release notifications and updates
 You can sign up for the sg-nex-updates email list to receive notifications about upcoming data releases:

 https://groups.google.com/forum/#!forum/sg-nex-updates/join